nilkrdg/coin-change/README.md

 ```
 <br>

-To initialise the machine with short form,
+To initialise the machine with short form:
 ```bash
 init -ct 1,2,5 -ca 2,4,2
 ```

-To insert coins into the machine,
+To insert coins into the machine:
 ```bash
 insert --coin-types 1,2,5 --coin-amounts 2,4,2
 ```
-Output,
+Output:
 ```
 Success
 Coins in the machine: